GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Introduction

-This work proposes \emph{Example Gisting}, a novel approach to training encoders for ICL example selection without feedback from a larger LLM.
-Based on Gisting, a recent technique by \citet{mu2023learning} for compressing prompts, Example Gisting induces a bottleneck between example inputs and outputs via a structured attention mask.
-Supervised training with this bottleneck comprising a few \textit{gist tokens} forces the model to store salient information about the inputs into those tokens' activations.
-Subsequently, the learned model efficiently maps both candidate examples and new test inputs into sequences of gist token embeddings.
-These embeddings are the basis for \emph{GistScore}, a novel metric to rank candidates for ICL.
-As the gists comprise only a few tokens, GistScore-based selection can be significantly faster than BERTScore.
-Finally, we explore 2 variations of Example Gisting models: fine-tuning on a particular dataset to get the best performance on that dataset and, inspired by instruction tuning, multi-task training on a large collection of datasets and tasks for a training-free ICL example selection method for new tasks, datasets, and prompt templates.
+To address these limitations, we seek to train computationally efficient retrievers that select informative in-context examples and can be used out-of-the-box for new tasks and datasets.
+We propose \emph{Example Gisting}, a novel approach for training encoders for ICL example retrieval without feedback from a larger LLM.
+Based on Gisting, a recent technique by \citet{mu2023learning} for compressing prompts, Example Gisting induces an attention masking bottleneck between example inputs and outputs (Figure \ref{fig:system_diagram}, Top).
+Training with this bottleneck comprising a few \textit{gist} tokens forces the model to store task-specific salient input information into those tokens' activations.
+Subsequently, the trained gist model maps both candidate examples and new test inputs into sequences of gist token embeddings that can be used with \emph{GistScore}, a novel metric for scoring the informativeness of candidate examples (Figure \ref{fig:system_diagram}, Bottom).
+By sharing BSR's functional form but operating on far fewer tokens, GistScore can be significantly faster while also being amenable to \citet{gupta2023coveragebased}'s extension to a set-level metric that can be used to find optimal sets of examples.
+Finally, while fine-tuning on each dataset can yield optimal performance, to enable a training-free ICL pipeline we also experiment with multi-task training a single gist model on a large collection of datasets.
+By gisting instructions along with the example input, such a model can be used to select in-context examples for new tasks and datasets out-of-the-box.